crtmneric/spring-boot-metrics-chart/README.md

 # ChartCeption
-ChartCeption is an open source Spring Json live data monitoring app.
+ChartCeption is an open source Spring Json J live data monitoring JavaFX Maven app.

 ChartCeption read's URL's and Json KEY's from a configure file which in execute path.